bingeli1212/nitrile-preview/doc/DOC-diagram.md

 PNG or JPEG is that a vector based diagram provides much better resolution especially when the diagram is printed on a piece of paper.

+# lualatex conversion

 A diagram block is to be translated into an inline MetaPost block between `\begin{mplibcode}` and `\end{mplibcode}`.
 This environment is supported by the `luamplib` LATEX package.

     \usepackage{luamplib}

+# context conversion

 For CONTEX the MetaPost is called MetaFun, which is a variant that is based on MetaPost by has been modified by Hans Hagen.
 The syntax of MetaFun and MetaPost are mostly compatible, but there are differences.
 One different is that MetaFun supports transparent colors, while MetePost does not.
 In TexLive2020 distribution the 'label' command for MetaFun requires quotation marks rather than btex and etex for its first argument.

+# SVG coversion

+A diagram will be converted to an embedded SVG of a HTML document.

 # An example diagram

 Following is an example of a diagram block.

-    @ Diagram

       viewport 32 20